TOC

 try {

-// Generate CSRF protection state token
+// Supabase handles CSRF protection via its built-in OAuth2 state

-const { data, error } = await supabase.auth.signInWithOAuth({
+const { error } = await supabase.auth.signInWithOAuth({

 provider,